COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Classifier architectures

-A convolutional neural network (CNN) is a popular deep neural network architecture which is primarily used in image classification~\cite{krizhevsky2017imagenet}.
-For example, in the past two decades CNNs have been applied successfully to complex tasks such as face recognition~\cite{lawrence1997face}.
-The core of a CNN can be expressed by Equation~\ref{eq:CNN-equation}, where $net(t, f)$ is the output of the convolutional layer \cite{albawi2017understanding}.
+A CNN is a popular deep neural network architecture, primarily used in image classification~\cite{krizhevsky2017imagenet}.
+For example, in the past two decades CNNs were applied successfully to complex tasks such as face recognition~\cite{lawrence1997face}.
+It has also performed well in classifying COVID-19 breath and speech \cite{pahar2021covidbreath}.
+A CNN architecture \cite{albawi2017understanding, qi2017comparison} along with the optimised hyperparameters (Table \ref{table:class-hyper-parameter}) is shown in Figure \ref{fig:CNN-fig}.

-where $\ast$ is the convolution operation, $\mathbf{w}$ is the filter or kernel matrix and $\mathbf{x}$ is the input image.
-In the final layer, the softmax activation function is applied~\cite{qi2017comparison}.

-The hyperparameters optimised for the CNN classifier used in this study is mentioned in Table \ref{table:class-hyper-parameter} and visually explained in Figure \ref{fig:CNN-fig}.